dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 Running this has some effects on your system.
 Usually, one is not aware of such machinery as is it all condensed into a single docker command.
 Under the hoods, this is what happens:

 1. If the image is not available locally, it will be **pulled** from the repository so that docker engine can use it.
 This happens once for each image.
 2. A **new container** is created.
-This entails adding a writable layer on top of the image filesystem, attaching network to it, giving the container a name, an internal id,and some other things.
+This entails adding a writable layer on top of the image filesystem, attaching network to it, giving the container a name, an internal id, and some other things.
-3. Then, the container is started, which means that its **entry point** logic is run.
+3. Then, the container is started, which means that actual resources (such as memory and CPU) are allocated for the new process, and then its **entry point** logic is run.
 Entry point is provided by the image and is responsible of running tomcat bundle and other stuff.

 Your terminal window will show some image-specific logs, then the more familiar liferay startup logs.
 While server boots up, please take a moment to read about the meaning of the command flags you just typed: